UBB-bibliometrics/search-strategies/remote_sensing.md

         OR "LSTM" OR "CIMR" OR "CO2M" OR "MTG" OR "ALTIUS" )
         AND
+            ("satellit*"
-            ("satellit*" OR "drone$" OR "unmanned aerial vehicle$" OR "unmanned aerial system$" OR "GIS" OR "spatial" OR "geographic*" OR "topograph*" OR "elevation" OR "map" OR "maps" OR "mapping" OR "mapped" OR "ground measure*" OR "sentinel"
+            OR "drone$" OR "unmanned aerial vehicle$" OR "unmanned air vehicle$" OR "unmanned aerial system$" OR "unoccupied aerial vehicle$"
+            OR "GIS" OR "spatial" OR "geographic*" OR "topograph*" OR "elevation" OR "map" OR "maps" OR "mapping" OR "mapped" OR "ground measure*" OR "sentinel"
             OR "imaging" OR "image$" OR "imagery"